Top 10 Things You Need to Know About Airbnb Taxes

 If you exceed the 14-day limit, then you can deduct a portion of the expenses associated with maintaining your property.
 Big ticket examples include property taxes, insurance, utilities, WiFi, and even rent!

 You’ll need to be careful to only deduct the portion directly attributable to your business.
 To do so, use your records of personal and guest occupancy of the property to calculate your business percentage.

-For example, if you rent your whole ski cabin out for 6 month of the year, and occupy the property yourself for the other 6 months, then you can claim 50% of the above expenses for the year as a deduction!
+For example, if you rent your whole ski cabin out for six months of the year, and occupy the property yourself for the other six months, then you can claim 50% of the above expenses for the year as a deduction!

 If you rent a room in your home while you also continue to occupy it, figuring out the portion of your expenses attributable to your business involves an extra step.

 Similar to the previous example, you’ll begin by calculating your property’s business percentage based on the rate of guest occupancy.
-Once you have calculated a rate of occupancy, you’ll multiply this percentage by the amount of space the rental constitutes.
+Once you have calculated a rate of occupancy, you’ll multiply this percentage by the amount of space that’s being rented out.

 As a rental host, you should deduct a business percentage of the repairs you need to make to your property.
 Keep in mind that the IRS will expect you to handle repairs to your property separately from improvements.

 So, what’s the difference?
 Repairs include anything which allows the property to remain functional, without adding value.
 In everyday language, this means fixing broken things.
 Hiring a plumber to fix your dripping faucet or a handyman to replace a cracked window pane is a repair.